No links available

 Data Collection Methods

-Edna Training College endeavours to notify individuals of the collection of their personal and sensitive information before, or at the time of collection, or as quickly as possible thereafter.
-Notifications are usually in writing but may be verbal.
-Edna Training College also provides a privacy notice at the start of the Enrolment Form so that students and clients are aware of the collection of their personal and sensitive information at the point of enrolment.
+Edna Training College endeavours to notify individuals of the collection of their personal and sensitive information before, or at the time of collection, or as quickly as possible thereafter, such as at enrolment.
+Notifications are usually made in writing but may be verbal.

 Edna Training College uses the following avenues to collect information:

-• Student and client personal and sensitive information is collected directly from our students and clients using enrolment forms.
-From time to time, where the situation requires, this personal and sensitive information is also collected through various administrative forms such as enrolment interview forms, recognition of prior learning application forms, credit transfer forms, complaint forms, appeal forms, and payment refund forms.
-This information is entered into Our Student Management System and the physical forms or documents are scanned into the learner’s folder and stored electronically with any hard copies destroyed responsibly.
+• Student and client personal and sensitive information is collected directly from our students and clients using administrative tools such as enrolment forms, enrolment interview forms, recognition of prior learning application forms, credit transfer forms, complaint forms, appeal forms, payment refund forms, surveys and questionnaires.
+This information is entered into the Student Management System and the physical forms or documents are scanned into the learner’s folder and stored electronically with any hard copies destroyed responsibly.

 • Student and client personal information such as personal contact information may also be collected at the enquiry stage directly from individuals.

-• Edna Training College also collects information relating to our performance as an RTO and this information are usually collected in hard copy formats.
-The responses are recorded electronically, and the information analysed, and the hard copies are then destroyed.
+• Edna Training College also collects information relating to our performance as an RTO and this information can be collected electronically or in hard copy formats.
+The responses are then collated, reviewed and analysed (where required), and any hard copies are then destroyed (if applicable).

 • Staff personal and sensitive information is collected from individuals when they come in for an interview and upon commencement of their employment or contractual period with Edna Training College.